junyorff12/my-git-repos/README.md

 ![image](https://user-images.githubusercontent.com/24380007/230792010-cff5bd7b-b8e2-4537-96b4-26a15e7d9e2f.png)

-- ## I can do what a want with the data mapped by my Repos Object reference.
+- ## I can do what I want with the data mapped by my Repos Object reference.

 # Reference: